Geometric inequalities, stability results and Kendall's problem in spherical space: Hypersphere tessellations and the Crofton cell

-is the rotation invariant probability measure on the space of great subspheres of $\BS^d$.
+for the rotation invariant probability measure on the Borel sets of $\BS^d_{d-1}$.

-Our aim is to show that the Crofton cell $Z_0$, given a lower bound for its spherical volume, converges to a spherical cap for $\gamma_s\rightarrow\infty$.
-This means that the conditional probability of $Z_0$ deviating from the shape of a spherical cap, given $Z_0$ has spherical volume at least $a$ for some $a>0$, converges to $0$ for $\gamma_s\rightarrow\infty$.
-More generally, in the following we quantify the deviation of $Z_0$ from a spherical cap.
+One of our principal aims in the following is to show that the Crofton cell $Z_0$, given a positive lower bound for its spherical volume, converges to a spherical cap as $\gamma_s\rightarrow\infty$.
+This means that the conditional probability of $Z_0$ deviating from the shape of a spherical cap, given $Z_0$ has spherical volume at least $a$, for some $a>0$, converges to $0$ as $\gamma_s\rightarrow\infty$.
+An explicit weak convergence result is stated and proved in Section \ref{sec:limshape}.
+More generally, we will quantify the deviation of $Z_0$ from a spherical cap.

 Sections \ref{sec:genisop} - \ref{sec:approx} provide several geometric key results which are of interest in their own right and are needed for the investigation of Kendall's problem in spherical space.
 The latter is treated in Sections \ref{sec:probabin} - \ref{sec:sphPVT}.
+The results on typical cells of isotropic Poisson hypersphere processes, which are prepared by some general results on typical cells of isotropic particle processes, are covered in Section \ref{sec:typcells}.
+Kendall's problem for the typical Voronoi cell of an isotropic Poisson process is treated in Section \ref{sec:sphPVT}.
+Finally, some structural information on the typical Voronoi cell of an isotropic point process on $\BS^d$ is contained in Section \ref{sec:typVor}.